kum-deepak/elastic-dc/README.md

 See file [src/conf.rb](src/conf.rb).

 Any of the supported filed types can be used as dimension.
-By default, the number of matching rows (documents in Elastic terminology) will the value, which is the same as CrossFilter default Group.
+Equivalent to the CrossFilter default Group, when no special aggregation is configured, the number of matching rows (documents in Elastic terminology) will the value,

 Elastic has quite rich support for creating aggregations.
 This sample uses the Term aggregation combined with Pipeline aggregations: